Cité Internationale des Arts Paris residency program

 The Cité Internationale des Arts, Paris is a non-profit international art centre which provides studio accommodation to artists and researchers from around the world.

-The Art Gallery of New South Wales offers a two or three-month tenancy in the Moya Dyring Studio and Dr Denise Hickey Memorial Studio to Australian visual artists and researchers in the visual arts.
+The Art Gallery of New South Wales offers a three-month tenancy in the Moya Dyring Studio and Dr Denise Hickey Memorial Studio to Australian visual artists and researchers in the visual arts.

 Applicants may be eligible for the Eva Breuer Travelling Art Scholarship and/or the Barbara Tribe Travelling Art Scholarship to support their travel.